 Ph.D.
 Chicago 2003

 Jesse Casana is a specialist in the archaeology of the Middle East .
 His research investigates the history of settlement and land use in the ancient world, as well as the dynamic interactions of humans with their environment.
-Since 1995, Dr. Casana has conducted archaeological fieldwork in Turkey, Syria, the United Arab Emirates, and elsewhere.
-His projects explore large regions, embrace long periods of human history, and employ a wide range of techniques, including archaeological survey, geoarchaeology, satellite imagery-based analyses, and sub-surface geophysical prospection.
+Dr. Casana's projects explore large regions, embrace long periods of human history, and employ a wide range of techniques, including archaeological survey and excavation, satellite and aerial remote sensing, and sub-surface geophysical prospection.

 - Landscape Archaeology (ANTH 4603)

 - Archaeological Method and Theory (ANTH 5203)